omoz4real/omoz4real.github.io/_posts/2023-01-20-persist-list-of-string-jpa-jakartaee.md

 ---
 layout: post
-title: "Persist List of String in JPA - Jakarta EE "
+title: "Persist List of String with JPA  "
 date: 2023-01-20
 ---